iTalantaAcademy-kakuma-1/home/vocabulary/vocabulary.md

 This means the language syntax is simple tpo write and read in raw form.

 _**Clone**_ -
-This is downloading someone's repository into your local machine
+This is downloading someone's repository into your local machine.

+_**Commit**_ -
+Is the process of adding your code to your local repository.